Should we all be turning to functional medicine?

 Do you ever go to the GP, describe your symptoms, pick up a prescription and leave, all in a matter of 10 to 15 minutes, feeling you still don’t really know what’s wrong with you?
 If so, Functional Medicine (FM) may be an option to consider.
 FM rejects the ‘what is wrong and what drug can I prescribe?’ approach of conventional medicine and instead examines the underlying causes based on the individual.

-Helen Lynam, an FM nutritionist, explains: ‘The key is to look at the person and how their various internal systems function for wellbeing.
+Helen Lynam, an FM nutritionist at The Optimum Health Clinic, explains: ‘The key is to look at the person and how their various internal systems function for wellbeing.
 Rather than treating all health problems as isolated diseases, Functional Medicine identifies and treats the whole patient and the root of disease, as opposed to the most visible symptoms.
 It attaches enormous importance to digestive health and the intestinal ecosystem.’

 ALL ABOUT INTEGRATION

-There is no doubt that the conventional approach has saved tens of millions of lives and, for many ailments (heart attacks and broken bones), you will be grateful for the services of modern medicine.
+There is no doubt that the conventional approach has saved millions of lives and, for many ailments (from heart attacks to broken bones), you will be grateful for the services of modern medicine.

 ‘A typical first appointment will take at least an hour,’ says Helen.
 ‘A FM practitioner will take blood, saliva and urine tests that will be studied for a number of imbalances, and asks the patient a series of questions around lifestyle, diet, early childhood illnesses, stresses and recent health issues.
 A good nutritional therapist needs to also be a good detective and a good listener to pick up on clues a client will give in the answers and the language they use when talking.’

 Following a highly successful career in finance, David Butcher suddenly found himself suffering from general pain, low levels of energy and was unable to do even the simplest tasks.
-‘Even breathing seemed like a huge effort – getting out of bed to go to the bathroom felt like a massive achievement.’
+‘Even breathing seemed like a huge effort – getting out of bed to go to the bathroom felt like a massive achievement,’ he says.

 Researching his symptoms, David realised he had ME (chronic fatigue), but after several visits to GPs, who were unable to offer a treatment, he became depressed.
-On the recommendation of a friend, he turned to Dr Georges Mouton, who operates a private practice, and Helen Lynam at the Optimum Health Clinic, both practitioners in FM.
+On the recommendation of a friend, he turned to FM.
 ‘My medical condition was caused by a number of factors: the emotional trauma of losing my wife and father within a short space of time, and becoming a single parent overnight, plus many years of cumulative stress from a demanding job.
 I was mentally and physically exhausted and I knew my system was breaking down.’

 ‘Functional Medicine addresses nutrition, lifestyle, movement, rest, environment and genetics.
 Its system-based approach engages the patient to take an active role in their recovery while working in a therapeutic partnership,’ says Helen.
 ‘The psychology element is equally important when asking a patient to take responsibility for their health by making lifestyle changes.’